rutikbodke333/ProjectPulse/README.md

  What is  Projectplus ?

 Projectplus is a web-based platform designed to facilitate the connection between Job Seeker and companies.
-The primary goal of Projectplus is to provide a seamless environment where freelancers can find job opportunities and companies can find skilled professionals to hire for their projects.
+The primary goal of Projectplus is to provide a seamless environment where User can find job opportunities and companies can find skilled professionals to hire for their projects.
 The platform supports two main user modules: Job Seeker and companies.

 ## Main Modules